vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

    > **Note**: The provisioning might take about 3 minutes.
 Select **Refresh** in order to update the provisioning status.

-1. Select the **URL** on the overview page, open another tab in the same browser window, and navigate to that **URL** to access the messaging-emulator microservice.

 1. On the newly open browser page titled **Message**, enter **1** in the **Pet** text box and a random text in the **Message** text box, and then select **Submit**.

 1. In the Azure Portal, navigate to the page of the Service Bus namespace you deployed in the previous task.